 3. Find below example of what this summary might look like, please feel free to adapt this to suit your needs to help you get started, it is not a prescriptive list so please have a look at other FASD traits and co-morbid conditions to think about what you see in your child and add to the summary:

-Use the example HERE as a guide only to help you summarise what you see, so if you recognise any FASD traits make a note of it, this will help you think about everything as a pattern..... don't forget FASD is a Spectrum so what we see in one child is very different for another so the template is just a guide.
-Add your photograph if you have one here too.
+Another more standardised example can be found HERE , this again is as a guide only to help you summarise what you see, so if you recognise any FASD traits make a note of it, this will help you think about everything as a pattern..... don't forget FASD is a Spectrum so what we see in one child is very different for another so the template is just a guide.

-4. Photographs you might have of flattened upper lip (photographs ideally as a baby or toddler (more flattened then) but not smiling/straight faced) ..... less that 10% have facial features so don't worry if this is not your child.
+4. Collect evidence of photographs you might have of flattened upper lip (photographs ideally as a baby or toddler (more flattened then) but not smiling/straight faced) ..... less that 10% have facial features so don't worry if this is not your child.

 The summary should not be a 'war and peace' size journal as the GP & Paediatrician will never have time to read it, as a general guide approximately 3 sides of A4 will have their eyes glossing over!